 Model Opinion Letters

 Need a model opinion letter to use in a stock purchase transaction?
 Then you're in luck, because the Legal Opinion Resource Center now features a key excerpt from the M&A Committee's recently published Model Stock Purchase Agreement with Commentary, Second Edition.
 The helpful excerpt contains Exhibit 8.6(a), a model Opinion Letter from Counsel to Sellers, and 9.5(a), a model Opinion Letter from Counsel to Buyer.
 It begins with an excellent preliminary note full of pointers on legal opinion practice.
-You can purchase the entire book here.

 The Role of Independent Directors in Corporate Governance Published